syncfusion-content/blazor-docs/blazor/datagrid/row.md

 ---
 layout: post
 title: Row in Blazor DataGrid Component | Syncfusion
-description: Learn about Row in Blazor DataGrid component of Syncfusion, and more details.
+description: Learn here all about Row in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Row
+# Row in Blazor DataGrid Component

 The row represents record details fetched from data source.